Eligibility & Enrollment for Aid

 - Federal Pell Grants are excluded from this calculation for resident students only.
 If all other grants and scholarships equal the total charges for tuition and fees, Federal Pell Grants may be refundable.

-- If total federal and state grants exceed tuition and fee charges for a Liberty University Online Student, Continuing Education will be reduced or eliminated from the student’s aid package.
+- If total federal and state grants exceed tuition and fee charges for a Liberty University Online Student, CE will be reduced or eliminated from the student’s aid package.
 Similarly, DGIA will be reduced or eliminated if the total federal and state grants exceed the student’s semester tuition charge.
 DGIA recipients are responsible for paying all fees each semester.

 Financial Aid SAP is the process used by the federal government to ensure students are successfully completing their academic program at a good pace.
 This policy includes four standards that every student must meet in order to continue to receive federal aid.